hajonsoft/hajonsoft-tiger/README.md

 ### Puppeteer

-We use puppeteer package to submit traveller data to various visa websites
+We use puppeteer to submit travellers to various visa websites.
+Video https://youtu.be/BMtcwF96j6I

 ### Hubspot